 Teaching & Learning Methods - Evaluation

-- Method of delivery: face-to-face
+- Method of delivery: face-to-face & distance learning

 - Use of information and communication technologies: Use of information and communication technologies in teaching, laboratory education, communication with students.
 Electronic communication with students, learning-process support through the “e-class” online platform.

 Activities & Semester Workload